Burkina President Far Ahead At Midway Point In Vote Count - UrduPoint

 He has been under fire for his response to a five-year-old jihadist campaign that has rolled in from Mali, claiming at least 1,200 lives and forcing around a million people to flee their homes.

-Sunday's elections were for Burkina's legislature as well as its presidency, where executive power in the former French colony is concentrated.
+The elections on Sunday were for Burkina's legislature as well as its presidency, where executive power in the former French colony is concentrated.

+Opposition parties say the vote was marked by fraud and flawed procedures.

 Parties supporting Kabore on Tuesday argued that the problems encountered on Sunday affected "all the competing candidates and political parties" in a similar way.